-The School of Nursing offers a Post-Bachelor of Science in Nursing to Doctor of Nursing Practice (Post-BSN-DNP) program with an MSN exit option.
-Students in this program may exit with an MSN degree after the completion of specialty courses, providing national certification exam eligibility.
+The School of Nursing offers a Post-Bachelor of Science in Nursing to Doctor of Nursing Practice (Post-BSN-DNP) program with a Master of Science in Nursing (MSN) exit option.
+Students in this program may exit with a MSN degree after the completion of specialty courses, providing national certification exam eligibility.

 Four clinical tracks are offered: